 Make Trouble by Cecile Richards

 “To make change, you have to make trouble.”
 The young readers edition of Richards’ bestselling memoir encourages girls to take risks, make mistakes and make trouble along the way.
-For ages 10 and up.
+For ages 10 and older.

 Becoming RGB: Ruth Bader Ginsberg’s Journey to Justice by Debbie Levy

 We love these books (which also include titles like 100 People Who Made History and 100 Scientists Who Made History) because they cover people from different time periods.
 In this one, young readers can learn about Joan of Arc, J.K.
 Rowling, Marie Curie and ninety-seven other incredible women.
 Plus, the format is full of cool pictures and fun facts, so it doesn’t read like a text book.
-Best for ages 8-12.
+For ages 8-12.

 Hidden Figures: The True Story of Four Black Women and the Space Race by Margot Lee Shetterly

 Based on the bestselling book and the Academy Award nominated movie, this picture book tells the story of four black women who overcame obstacles in the 1960s to succeed as mathematicians at NASA.
 Kids will love the illustrations and fun science explanations.
 Most important, this true story is fascinating and inspiring to both boys and girls.
-Best for ages 4-8.
+For ages 4-8.

 Women in Science: 50 Fearless Pioneers Who Changed the World by Rachel Ignotofsky

 For the STEM-loving child, this book tells the stories of remarkable women in the fields of science, technology, engineering and math.
 Kids will enjoy the thoughtful illustrations and other fascinating facts–such as the rates of women currently working in STEM fields.
 For ages 10 and older.